department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-plan.md

 # Research Plan for Usability Testing, PACT Act Wizard, September 2023

 ## Background
 The [PACT Act of 2022](https://www.congress.gov/bill/117th-congress/house-bill/3967/text) is intended to significantly improve healthcare access and funding for Veterans who were exposed to toxic substances during military service.
 The law itself is not easy for a Veteran to read and understand whether or not it directly affects them and their benefits.
-To provide an easier way for a Veteran or Veteran's representative (family member, caregiver, other) to understand whether the PACT Act may apply to them, we are designing a PACT Act Wizard.
+VA.gov currently offers an easy-to-read static page with information on how the PACT Act applies to Veterans and survivors.
+To complement this page, we’re designing an interactive question-and-answer flow to help Veterans understand how the PACT Act may apply to them.

 [Link to product brief](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/pact-act-wizard)